shibumi/ansible-hcloud-inventory/README.md

 * `--list` for listing all hosts including variables
 * `--host <hostname>` for just listing all labels for a given hostname
+* `--ini` for generating an INI inventory file and printing it to stdout

 ### Config file examples